 Providing student choice during a math lesson can influence student learning outcomes!

 Did you know that it is important to provide students with the opportunity to take ownership of their own learning?
 Research has found that students spend more time and effort on a learning task if they are offered choices (Patall, Cooper, & Wynn, 2010).
-There are a few simple ways to provide student choice learning opportunities during a math lesson.
+There are a few simple ways to provide students with choice learning opportunities during a math lesson.

 Student Choice Boards